-2.3 Rupa Suguti Gold Project - Tanzania
+2.3 Rupa Suguti Project (Liontown - option to earn 100%)

 The Rupa Suguti Project is located in the northern part of the Lake Victoria Goldfield approximately 200km north of Jubilee Reef and 100km WSW of African Barrick's North Mara gold mine (see Figure 1).
 In April 2013, Liontown executed an Option Agreement giving the Company the right to earn 100% in Rupa Suguti.